-A manufacturer of passenger aircraft has three production units and one sales unit.
+Our fictional manufacturer of passenger aircraft has three production units and one sales unit.
 All business units and departments of the aircraft manufacturer are located and registered in the USA.

 Production units A, B, and C each manufacture a different type of aircraft.
-Production unit A, located in Pittsburgh, builds the Eagle Long Range.
-Production unit B, located in New York, builds the Eagle Midrange, and production unit C, which is located in Philadelphia, builds the Buzzard Pro.
+The table displays the type of aircraft manufactured at each production unit.

+Production Unit Location Aircraft Type

+A Pittsburgh Eagle Long Range

+B New York Eagle Midrange

+C Philadelphia Buzzard Pro